Will Mannion: Kidderminster Harriers (loan)

+Pafos

 On 13 August 2020, Mannion joined Cypriot First Division side Pafos on a free transfer.

+Cambridge United

 On 3 August 2021, Mannion signed a one-year deal with Cambridge United.

+Havant & Waterlooville (loan)

 On 22 October 2021, Mannion joined National League South side Havant & Waterlooville on a one-month loan deal.

+Charlton Athletic

+On 10 June 2024, it was announced that Mannion would join Charlton Athletic on a three-year contract with the option of a further year that would start when his deal at Cambridge United expired at the end of June 2024.

 International career

 In January 2016, Mannion was invited to train with the England Under-16 squad.
 He was called up to the England Under-19 squad later that year, and made his international debut in a 1–1 draw with Netherlands Under-19s on 1 September.
 He made his second appearance a month later in a 2–1 win over Hungary Under-19s.